pkarsy/sshportfw/README.md

 - The ssh command keeps the SSH connection open as long as there are active forwardings (This can be very long) but ever after this, the program keeps the connection open if you use the conrolSocket option.
 After this, the SSH connection is closed and you will need to re-login (ie you need to touch again your youbikey) to use the service.
 - Password-based authentication must be avoided (Easily stolen and guessed !).
 And file-based private ssh keys (those in ~/.ssh/) can be copied and used without you noticing.
 A hardware security key is the real solution.

-## ssh tip : Security tokens, Yubikey, Solokey, GNUK
+## Security hardening : Yubikey, Solokey, GNUK
 Tokens such as [YubikeyTODO](https://www.yubico.com/) or [GNUK](http://www.fsij.org/category/gnuk.html) SOLOKEY can offer levels of security and trust not conceivable with key files.
 The private key is stored on the hardware token and the token is designed to perform specific cryptographic operations with it, but never allow the key to escape out of the device.
 Note that dropbear SSH server (used by OpenWRT) cannot handle FIDO(YbikeyTODO Solokey) private keys (those with -sk suffix).
 You have to install and configure the OpenSSH server for this purpose.
 GNUK uses normal ssh keys but it is somewhat difficult to build the hardware and configure the system.
+Also the more expensive tokens like Ybikey offer authentication methods compatibe with dropbear.

 ### Other platforms
 The program is pure Go(golang) and is trivial to compile (and cross compile) for any supported platform.
 It is only tested on Linux however.
 If you can run the application successfully on mac or windows send me the instructions to include in this document.